-A classic pizza made with homemade crust, quick tomato sauce, just the right amount of cheese, and your favorite toppings.
+The best homemade pizza recipe made with homemade crust, quick tomato sauce, and just the right amount of cheese.
 Plus, many tips for making the prefect pizza!

 As a starting guide for pizza, I’m sharing my most basic recipe.
 Everyone who tastes it loves it because it’s almost impossible not to.

 The crust.
 My basic dough recipe is not too thick nor too thin, and it’s both chewy and crispy on the edges.
 You can read my full post with more tips here.